 - Montauk - Montauk's clean layout and informational header leads visitors to the information they need, while banners use a few neutral images to great effect.
 Learn about the Montauk family.

 - Taylor - Taylor grabs attention with a mix of different layouts and font styles.
 Short chunks of text and a helpful footer keep visitors focused on important details.
 Taylor is part of the York family.

 Add your work

 There are lots of ways to add your content to your site.
 Here are two of the best options for text:

-- Regular Page - This is a blank slate that you can customize with Text Blocks to add your words, and other options like Form Blocks, Newsletter Blocks, or Button Blocks.
+- Regular Page - This is a blank slate you can customize with Text Blocks to add your words, and other options like Form, Newsletter, and Button Blocks.